Accessibility

 Issues with PDFs and other documents

-Many of our older PDFs and Word documents don’t meet accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+Our Glossary poster and infographic do not meet the accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.
+This doesn’t meet WCAG 2.2 success criterion.
 Any new PDFs or Word documents we publish should meet accessibility standards.

 What we’re doing to improve accessibility

-Whenever new features are released they must meet WCAG 2.1 AA.
-We’re also committed to working on the issues above with a fix in place by November 2023.
+Whenever new features are released, they must meet WCAG 2.2 AA.
+We’re also committed to working on the issues above with a fix in place by December 2025.

 Content modified from the GOV.UK accessibility statement – used through the Open Government Licence v3.0.